devnulli/devnulli/README.md

   - Will I be strong enough to battle that legacy pain creeping in my mind?
 Or will it zombify me, make me a legacy programmer as well.
     - Will I become slave to those processes and empty and inefficient word hulls??
-    - Will I become a messiaas?
-Not only Promising but only delivering an Island of happiness?
-A way out?
+    - Will I be successful in delivering an first an Island of happiness, and then, away out?
     - Will they even listen?

   - Will _that legacy system_ change me?
 Break me?
 Or will I change _that damn legacy software_?
 Turn around the wheel?